robert-abc/HTC2022-Sparse-DIP/README.md

 * The Python codes are available in this repository, see main.py and the /utils folder.

 * We ran our codes using Google Colaboratory (Colab), but it results in a large list of packages (obtained by pip freeze > requirements.txt) and not all of them are necessary.
-* It is possible to create a anaconda environment "by hand" given the packages list.
+* It is possible to create an Anaconda environment "by hand" given the packages list.
 In the following table, there is a small list of the main packages we used (with "import").

 | Package | Version |
 | ------------- | ------------- |